FreeXR/freexr-guides/privatequest-setup.md

 -->

 ## Post-setup
-> [!CAUTION]
-> Event Horizon installs Magisk onto your quest. **NEVER** press the Install or Uninstall buttons inside Magisk.
-That will hard-brick your quest!

 - If you haven't already, install [Event Horizon](https://github.com/veygax/eventhorizon).
 This will root your quest with a simple button press!
 You can also set it to always root your quest on boot.
 You could also use the raw [root exploit](https://github.com/FreeXR/eureka_panther-adreno-gpu-exploit-1) to get root.
 - Enable root
 - Use adb to connect to your quest, either via USB or wifi